Developmental psychology, infant mental health, clinical social work.

 Concerns about your baby or child:

-- The effects of past and present trauma
+The effects of past and present trauma or stress

 Concerns about yourself: